 Is there a medical test to show whether I was exposed to pyrethroid pesticides?

-Physicians can use limited medical tests to determine exposure.
+Physicians can use limited medical tests to determine if you were exposed to a pyrethroid pesticide.
 Many tests, such as urine or blood, are only applicable if a person was exposed to a large quantity.